 Newport is a summertime destination, there’s no debating that.
 Many people have purchased secondary homes here to enjoy the city by the sea during the summer months or are retired snowbirds who have had enough with these New England winters.
 With that in mind, it’s important to make sure that if your home is not professionally winterized it would be a smart idea to hire a property manager or caretaker to make sure your property is cared for over the offseason.

-A property manager can regularly stop by your home to check for mechanical issues, run sinks and toilets to circulate the plumbing, check for any damage caused by storms and give any absentee owner peace of mind while they are away from their summer escape.
+A property manager can regularly stop by your home to check for mechanical issues, run sinks and toilets to circulate the plumbing from a mini sump pump, check for any damage caused by storms and give any absentee owner peace of mind while they are away from their summer escape.
 There are plenty of reliable, locally owned property management companies that are available for hire right here in Newport.

 Restock for winter.